aspose-ocr/Aspose.OCR-Documentation/java/product-overview/_index.md

 - format
 ---

 Optical character recognition (OCR) technology is the key element of the digital transformation.
-It uses advanced artificial intelligence techniques to automatically recognize text in a photo or scanned image instead of manually retyping printed or handwritten documents.
+It uses advanced artificial intelligence techniques to automatically recognize text in a photo or scanned image instead of manually retyping documents.

 Aspose.OCR for Java can help you get the best results with the least cost and effort.
 With just a few lines of code, you can create full-featured on-premise and web-based applications that convert images to text without having to worry about complicated technical details.